thegeez/clj-crud/README.md

 Simple crud app in Clojure

 # Todo
-- Remove all scratch stuff
-- Run on Heroku
 - Show password reset link in html when using debug emailer for demo
 - Show demo credentials on login page
 - Default to ssl on Heroku